Ōamaru River

 The Ōamaru River is a river of the centre of New Zealand's North Island.
-One of the headwaters of the Mohaka River, it flows generally northeast from its source 35 km southeast of Tūrangi, and forms the boundary between the Kaimanawa and Kaweka Forest Parks.
+One of the headwaters of the Mōhaka River, it flows generally northeast from its source 35 km southeast of Tūrangi, and forms the boundary between the Kaimanawa and Kaweka Forest Parks.

+Geography

+Much of the Ōamaru River forms the border between the Hastings District and a section of the Taupō District found in the Hawke's Bay Region.